Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Montclair

-Montclair is the cultural capital of suburban NJ — a town with restaurants, galleries, independent theaters, and a food scene that rivals most small cities.
-It is not on the Midtown Direct line, which keeps prices slightly more accessible than Summit or Millburn.
-The Montclair-Boonton Line provides service to Penn Station, though commute times are longer.
-Entry-level homes and condos dip below $600K; the median for a family home is $700K-$850K depending on neighborhood.
+Montclair is the cultural capital of suburban NJ.
+Restaurants, galleries, independent theaters, a food scene that rivals most small cities.
+It is not on the Midtown Direct, which keeps it slightly more accessible than Summit or Millburn on price.
+The Montclair-Boonton Line runs less frequently than the main line, so check the schedule before you fall in love with a specific house.
+Entry-level homes and condos dip below $750K.
+Family homes run $850K to $1.1M depending on the neighborhood.

 Best for: Buyers who prioritize culture, restaurants, and walkability and are willing to accept a longer train ride for a more interesting daily life.
 Sellers here attract a deep pool of Brooklyn and Manhattan transplants.